ivLoneas/pos-taggers-benchmark/README.md

 If the performance is critical factor, consider **SpaCy** or **UDPipe** as faster alternatives.

+Important note, that only **SpaCy** model are available to use in production.

 The **NLTK** tagger is the smallest and fastest among the tested models.
 Thus, for applications where processing speed is more important than prediction quality, NLTK may be a suitable choice—particularly if the project is Python-native.